X-rayLaser/label-free-handwritten-text-recognition-learner/README.md

 During the second stage,
 the net pretrained in the previous stage is fine-tuned on a (unlabeled) dataset of real handwriting images through a procedure of self-training.
-This procedure consists of repeated cycles.
-Each cycle consists of the following operations:
+This procedure consists of repeating the following sequence of steps:
 - recognize unlabeled images
-- keep only confidently recognized ones
+- keep only confidently recognized images
-- on the fly create a dataset from these recognized images
+- create a dataset from these recognized images
-- train the net on that dataset
+- train the neural net on that dataset

 # Preparations